scenerystack/community/docs/reference/api/scenery/Sprite.md

 # Sprite

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery/blob/main/js/util/Sprite.ts](https://github.com/phetsims/scenery/blob/main/js/util/Sprite.ts) for the most up-to-date information.

 ## Overview

 Represents a single sprite for the Sprites node, whose image can change over time (if it gets regenerated, etc.).